OffSey/addon/README.md

 - Prevent resource stop
 - Prevent carry exploit
 - Prevent unwanted peds
+- Heartbeat System (prevent cheaters to stop client side of this resource)

 ## Credits
 The script has been brought to you by the one and only unique FiveM anticheat, [fiveguard.net](https://fiveguard.net) [Discord](https://discord.gg/fiveguard)